masonclouse/categorical-sectional/readme.md

 ## Wiring

-### Wiring the WS2801
+### Wiring the WS2811

 If you are using multiple strands of lights, plug them together.
 Tape off the red and blue tap wires between the connectors and at the end of the strand.

-Leave the read and blue wire at the start of the strand for the moment.
+Leave the red and blue wire at the start of the strand for the moment.

 ### The Barrel Jack Adapter